MarianoAIglesias1994/irc-time-bot/README.md

 bot.start();
 ```

 Remember to include the `.env` file at project root level.
+This time, the app data will be stored under the `node_modules/irc-time-bot/src/storage/` folder.

 ### 🏭 Architecture